Behind the camera: Dirck Halstead

 The circumstances behind that photograph was that in the last days of the campaign in 1996, the President was making an appearance before what they called the Saxophone Club which were young democrats.
 And I–at the end of the speech he went down into the crowd to work the line.
 When that happens, and it happens every presidential event, the photographers who had been on the floor in front of the president are brought up on the stage that he’s just left.
 And so our position then is on the stage, looking down on the president as he walks through the crowd.
 And I–somewhere in the process that night … something triggered something and I– took a picture and didn’t think anything more about it.

-After the scandal it was hard for Monica to get any kind of work.
-She was able to publish a successful book and was paid around $1,000,000 from the rights for her famous Barbara Walters interview, at 70 million viewers the second highest watched news program in history (The first is Oprah’s prime-time interview with Michael Jackson) but most of that went to legal fees and high cost of living now that she was a celebrity.
-There was a failed Jenny Craig spokesman gig and for a while she ran an Internet hand bag store and had some success as a reality TV show star.
-Eventually she couldn’t take the constant media pressure and moved to the UK, graduating with a master’s degree in social psychology from the London School of Economics in 2006.
+After the scandal, it was hard for Monica to get any kind of work.
+She was able to publish a successful book and was paid around $1,000,000 from the rights for her famous Barbara Walters interview.
+At 70 million viewers it was the second highest watched news program in history (The first is Oprah’s prime-time interview with Michael Jackson) but most of that went to legal fees and high cost of living now that she was a celebrity.
+There was a failed Jenny Craig spokesman gig and for a while, she ran an Internet handbag store and had some success as a reality TV show star.
+Eventually, she couldn’t take the constant media pressure and moved to the UK, graduating with a master’s degree in social psychology from the London School of Economics in 2006.
 Anonymous Monica friends have been quoted as saying that, “no one will hire her and she can’t get a job because of Clinton.”